Canada’s human rights watchdog is broken.

 Take action

-Open email template →After you write, please tell us what you got back →.
+Submit a response →After you write, please tell us what you got back →.
 Patterns only show up when many people share their replies.